-Roman engineering ingenuity was displayed in special projects that proclaimed imperial power, such as stone-arched bridges.
+Roman engineering ingenuity was displayed in special projects that projected imperial power, such as stone-arched bridges.
 These were mainly confined to the northern frontier zone – most bridges in Roman Britain were built from timber.

 Imposing remains of the stone bridge that once carried Hadrian’s Wall across the North Tyne survive at Chesters.
-Where most Roman public buildings were constructed out of mortared stone, the massive unmortared blocks of such bridges were locked together with tight, finely worked joints and iron clamps, lowered into position by crane.
+Where most Roman public buildings were constructed out of mortared stone, the massive unmortared blocks of such bridges were locked together with tight, finely worked joints and iron clamps, lowered into position by cranes.

 Other special imperial building projects include the great stores building at Corbridge, and the massive triumphal arch at Richborough in Kent, gateway to the province of Britain.